-Having been awarded academic scholarships to study English Literature at Royal Holloway, University of London (Royal Holloway holds awards for being the most beautiful university in the UK, largely due to its stunning Grade I listed Founders building), she now enjoys writing an art blog, covering the many subjects that influence her art.
-These include marine and environmental conservation, culture, architecture, design, space science and art history amongst others.
+Having been awarded academic scholarships to study English Literature at Royal Holloway, University of London and pursue her interest in writing, she now enjoys creating an art blog and LinkedIn articles that cover the many subjects that influence her art.
+These subjects include her faith, her family, marine and environmental conservation, culture, portraiture, architecture, design, space science and art history amongst others.

 Where the spirit does not work with the hand, there is not art.